rikkertkoppes/experiments/2.Counting/readme.md

 This would still allow all calculations, but speed up "known" calculations.

 Note that rules need to have an order here

+Also, the predicates (=>) is just one example here.
+Rules need not be bound to only this predicate

+The predicate may be "activated" by recognizing we are doing positive integer math.
+If we are doing Complex math, a pattern recognizer may see that and disable the while group of predicates.